Meaning of Numbers: The Number 25

 Scrolls were discovered in 1947 in the Dead Sea region of Israel.
 Among all the scrolls found over the years, 25 copies of Deuteronomy have been identified.

-King Jehoshaphat, considered a good king of Judah, ruled for twenty-five official years (24 actual years, 1Kings 22:42).
+King Jehoshaphat, considered a good king of Judah, ruled for 25 official years (24 actual years, 1Kings 22:42).

 Of the top five New Testament books that contain the most material from the Old Testament, the book of Acts has material from twenty-five books.

-The apostle John, in vision, saw 24 elders sitting around God's throne for a total of twenty-five thrones in heaven (Revelation 4:1 - 4).
+The apostle John, in vision, saw 24 elders sitting around God's throne for twenty-five total thrones seen in heaven (Revelation 4:1 - 4).

 The Temple and Number 25

 Levities were required to be at least twenty-five years old before they could begin their service at the temple (Numbers 8:24).
 This minimum age requirement seems to have dropped to twenty from the time of David forward, likely due to the increasing amount of work required at the temple (1Chronicles 23:24, Ezra 3:8).

-The number twenty-five plays a prominent role in Ezekiel's visions of the temple, which he saw in the 25th year of Judah's captivity (Ezekiel 40:1).
+The number 25 plays a prominent role in Ezekiel's visions of the temple, which he saw in the twenty-fifth year of Judah's captivity (Ezekiel 40:1).
 There are at least five measurements within the prophetic temple that are twenty-five cubits long (40:13, 21, 25, 29 - 30).

 Ezekiel is shown, in vision, 25 temple priests who are standing in the inner court of Jerusalem's temple.
 These men, with their backs to the temple, are performing the abominable act of worshipping the sun as it rises in the east (Ezekiel 8:15 - 17)!